External Ear Obstructions

 Foreign bodies in the ear

-Irrigation is not recommended for removing a foreign body; hygroscopic foreign bodies (eg, beans or other vegetable matter) swell when water is added, complicating removal.
+Irrigation is not usually recommended for removing a foreign body; hygroscopic foreign bodies (eg, beans or other organic matter) swell when water is added, complicating removal.
+Irrigation may be appropriate if there is certainty that the material is nonabsorbent (eg, small plastic fragments).

 Pearls & Pitfalls